joshnthny89/IT-portfolio/Linux-Labs/Lab-08-Log-Searching/README.md

-<sub><em>Redirected matching log entries into <code>failed_events.txt</code> within my CyberLabs workspace, demonstrating how investigation results can be preserved for documentation and additional analysis.</em></sub>
+<sub><em>Redirected matching log entries into <code>failed_events.txt</code> within my CyberLabs workspace, demonstrating how investigation results can be preserved for documentation and additional analysis.
+Then verified the contents of <code>failed_events.txt</code> with the <code>cat</code> command to ensure the filtered log entries were successfully exported and available for further investigation.</em></sub>

 ---